-Students will work in groups of 4, and each group will be responsible for preparing a case study analysis.
-Case locations are:
+Students will work in groups of 4, and each group will be responsible for preparing one case study analysis.
+After groups are chosen, any student who does not respond to group members or instructor within 10 days will be dropped from the group.